bradtmoore/wormsizer/README.md

 Thanks to everyone that showed interest at the 19th International C. elegans Meeting!

-There is written documentation with WormSizer, however, I'll be working on producing a couple of video tutorials showing its use.
+In addition to the example videos, please checkout the PDF manuals that come with the software.

 Feel free to contact me at [brad.t.moore@duke.edu](mailto:brad.t.moore@duke.edu) if you have any questions or problems with WormSizer.
 Please put WormSizer in the subject of the email.

 ## Installation Video Tutorial
-View the screen cast [here] (http://people.duke.edu/~bm93/wormsizer-install.swf) (flash required).
+View the screencast [here] (http://people.duke.edu/~bm93/wormsizer-install.swf) (flash required).

+## WormSizer Demo Video
+View the screencast [here] (http://people.duke.edu/~bm93/screencast-example_data.swf)

 ##To install:
 1. [Download Fiji](http://fiji.sc/Downloads)